astro-group-bristol/Gradus.jl/docs/src/examples/examples.md

 # accretion disc
 d = PolishDoughnut(m)

-# define point function which reads the auxillary variable
+# define point function which reads the auxiliary variable
 # which is contextually the intensity
 pf = PointFunction((m, gp, t) -> gp.aux)